 Speaking of meetings, you should set time aside specifically for review meetings.
 In doing so, you’ll catch everyone up to speed with the status of the project.
 It doesn’t have to be a long and drawn out meeting, nor does it have to be face-to-face, but you should make a point to go over all the positives and negatives of the project so far.

 Once you’ve gone over all the details, you can better gauge which direction to take the project in next.
 You may not need to change the plans at all, but it’s best to have these sort of reviews routine so that everyone knows what to expect.
-Unforeseen and sudden changes to the schedule are just plain stressful, so talking about it with your team during these meetings will help avoid chaos.
+Unforeseen and sudden changes to the schedule are just plain stressful, so using a flexible schedule planner and talking about it with your team during these meetings will help avoid chaos.

 At this point, you have all the tasks listed in your checklist, you have the timeline displayed in your Gantt chart, and you’ve set time aside specifically for milestones and review meetings.
 Now, it’s time to decide who does what.